raspberrypi/documentation/remote-access/ip-address.md

 `ff02::1` is a well known multicast address for all nodes on the link, so it behaves like a local broadcast, usually it is defined in `/etc/hosts` so you can also use the name (`ip6-allnodes` or `ipv6-allnodes`) instead of the literal address

-some newer systems expect the interface ID behind the multicast address
+Some newer systems expect the interface ID behind the multicast address.

 ```
 ping -c 2 -I 2001:db8:494:9d01:ba27:ebff:feb6:f293 ip6-allnodes